sixP-NaraKa/aoe2net-api-wrapper/docs/docs.md

     Parameters:
     - `game` (str) -- The game to request for. "aoe2de" or "aoe2hd" available.
 Defaults to "aoe2de".
-    - `json` (bool) -- whether the request should be returned in json format.
+    - `json` (bool) -- whether the request should be returned in JSON format.
 If set to False, the response object will be returned.
     Defaults to True

  - `ab_get_leaderboard(leaderboard_id, start, count, json, **kwargs)`